thephpleague/csv/README.md

 * The methods can be call in any sort of order before any `fetch*` method call.
 * After a `fetch*` method call, all filtering options are cleared.
-* The filtering method will only take into account the last filtering options if for some reason you call twice the same filtering method.
+* Only the last filtering settings are taken into account if the same method is called more than once.

 ### Manual Filtering